-- (a) prior to any consideration of the matter of the meeting, disclose the interest and the general nature thereof; - (b) not take part in the discussion of, or vote on any question in respect of the matter; - (c) not discuss the issue with any other person; - (d) not attempt in any way whether before, during or after the meeting to influence the voting on such question; and - (e) leave the meeting or the part of the meeting during which the matter is under consideration.
+- a) prior to any consideration of the matter of the meeting, disclose the interest and the general nature thereof; - b) not take part in the discussion of, or vote on any question in respect of the matter; c)not discuss the issue with any other person; - c) not attempt in any way whether before, during or after the meeting to influence the voting on such question; and - d) where the meeting is not open to the public, in addition to complying with c) above, the trustee shall forthwith leave the meeting or the part of the meeting during which the matter is under consideration.

-Where the interest of the Trustee has not been disclosed by reason of the Trustee's absence from the meeting, the Trustee shall disclose the interest and otherwise comply with the above requirements of the first meeting of the Board attended by the Trustee after the meeting referred
+Where the interest of the Trustee has not been disclosed by reason of the Trustee's absence from the meeting, the Trustee shall disclose the interest and otherwise comply with the above requirements of at the first meeting of the Board attended by the Trustee after the meeting referred to above.